-R6 Usability Assist ance Systems 7.4.2 Secu ırity mechanisms must be easy and intuitive to use.
-Our mechanisms hide the
+R6 Usability Assistance Systems 7.4.2 Security mechanisms must be easy and intuitive to use.

-Security mechanisms must be easy and intuitive to use.
 Our mechanisms hide the technical complexity from inexperienced users.

-Security mechanisms must be mandatory for users.
+R7 Security per De efault No Opt Out 7.4.2 Security mechanisms must be mandatory for users.
 In our infrastructure a connection is only possible for registered entities.

-Access to legacy services must be possible.
+R8 Support for leg acy Appl.
+SSL interception 7.6.1 Access to legacy services must be possible.
 In section 8.2 we show how our infrastructure can be used by legacy applications supporting the SSL/TLS protocol.